Skip to main content

 1. Define your technical lane before you write the summary

-Engineering, technician, CAD, maintenance, and project support roles often overlap, but recruiters still want fast clarity.
-Start by aligning your headline and summary with the exact type of technical work you want to be hired for.
+Engineering, technician, CAD, maintenance, and project support roles often overlap, but recruiters still want clarity at a glance.
+Begin by aligning your headline and summary with the specific type of technical work you are targeting.

 See an example

-If the role is closer to maintenance or field support, move troubleshooting, inspections, repairs, and equipment reliability higher.
-If it is design-focused, bring drawings, CAD tools, specifications, and project revisions to the top.
+If the job is more focused on maintenance or field support, highlight troubleshooting, inspections, repairs, and equipment reliability near the top.
+If it is design-oriented, lead with drawings, CAD tools, specifications, and project revisions.

 2. Show the tools, systems, and equipment that prove your scope

 Generic technical wording is not enough here.
-Recruiters respond better when they can see the software, machines, instruments, standards, or systems that shaped your day-to-day work.
+Recruiters respond better when they see the software, machines, instruments, standards, or systems that you used in your day-to-day work.

 See What to prioritize